EuclidesJoao/rest-api/README.md

 Building secure, scalable, and clean REST APIs

+Practicing process management with PM2 in development

+### 🔮 Future Improvements

+### 🧪 Automated Tests → Add unit and integration tests (e.g., with Jest or Mocha/Chai)

+### 🐳 Dockerization → Containerize the API and database for easier deployment

+### 🔄 CI/CD Pipeline → Configure GitHub Actions or GitLab CI for automated builds, testing, and deployment

+### 📑 API Documentation → Add Swagger/OpenAPI for interactive API docs

+### 📈 Monitoring & Logging → Integrate tools like Winston, ELK stack, or Prometheus

-🔗 Feel free to fork, use, and give feedback!
+### 🔗 Feel free to fork, use, and give feedback!